pitansarah/javascript-notes/README.md

-Notes on JavaScript from various online sources.
+Notes on JavaScript from various free, online sources.